FlexFinTx/slate/source/index.html.md

 # Presentations

-All Presentation management API's require an `Authorization` header with scheme `Bearer` with an access token obtained from the `Get Access Token` endpoint.
+All Presentation management API's, except Presentation Submission, require an `Authorization` header with scheme `Bearer` with an access token obtained from the `Get Access Token` endpoint.

 ## Create Presentation Request Template